-Please note that if you have dogs at home, they must successfully meet the dog you’re considering before completing the adoption.
-To ensure a good fit, we may also require other household members to meet your potential new companion.
+Others in the household need to meet?
+If you have dogs at home, they must successfully meet the dog you’re considering before completing the adoption.
+To ensure a good fit, we may also require other household members, including any children, to meet your potential new companion

 PAWS reserves the right to approve all adoptions, as we are committed to the welfare of the animals in our care, as well as meeting your personal needs.
 We thank you for your cooperation.